-If you don’t know it already, the ability to reef your mainsail is an important sailing skill.
+Your ability to reef your mainsail is one of the most important sailing skills that you can learn.
 Your reefing rigging plays an important part in that.
-You can do it with just a few short lengths of line, but it will be more time consuming and difficult than it needs to be and not very safe to do during the sailing conditions when you’re most likely to need to reef.
-Having your reefing lines in place and ready to use at any time increases your ability to reef smoothly and efficiently (in a jiffy) when that time comes.
+You can do it with just a few short lengths of rope but it will be more time consuming and difficult than it needs to be.
+That method is not very safe to use during the weather conditions when you’re most likely to need to reef.
+Having a system of reefing lines in place and ready to use at any time increases your ability to reef smoothly and efficiently (in a jiffy) when conditions warrant it.

-Now back on the starboard side of the mainsail, the line runs down the side of the mast to a fairlead mounted on the mast slightly below the boom.
-In the following picture, the fairlead is mounted horizontally on the mast.
-I later rotated it to about 30 degrees to reduce friction on the line when it’s reefed.
+7. Mount the fairlead eye strap on the side of the mast slightly below the boom when it’s at its normal height during a full hoist (for a C-22, the boom should be 39″ from the cabin roof to the top of the boom).
+In the picture below, the fairlead is mounted horizontally on the mast.
+I later rotated it counter-clockwise about 30 degrees to reduce friction on the line when it’s reefed.

 When you begin to suspect that the wind may pick up beyond what you or your boat are comfortable with, it’s time to reef the mainsail.
 If you have a single-line system, it’s easy to do and equally easy to undo, so do it early to be on the safe side.
 You can shake the reef out later if it turns out that you don’t need it.
 But if you fail to reef when you should, you could wind up regretting it.

-The boom should stay in position and the mainsail should stay relatively flat while the slack in the mainsail is taken up by the reefing line.
-Continue until the luff cringle is as low as it will go, then cleat off the halyard.
+The boom should stay in position and the mainsail should stay relatively flat while the slack in the mainsail is gradually taken up by you pulling the reefing line.
+Keep pulling until the luff cringle is as low as it will go, then cleat off the halyard.
 At this point, the mainsail is about half reefed.
-The leach is only partly reefed but the line will be tight.
+The leech is only partly reefed but the line will be tight.

-When it comes time to release (shake out) the reef, you basically point back into the wind and reverse the process.
-First, untie the reef gaskets.
+When it comes time to release (shake out) the reef, point back into the wind and reverse the process.
+First, untie the bunt lines.
 Uncleat both the main halyard and the reefing line and then ease out the reefing line while you hoist the head of the mainsail back to full height.
-The leach cringle won’t need any help coming loose.
+The leech cringle won’t need any help coming loose.
 Cleat off the halyard and you’re done.